Go Go Squid!: Controversy

 Early in the show's airing, many unbroadcasted episodes were leaked in their entirety.
 The leaked episodes contained watermarks that read "Only for viewing by Dragon TV ".
 Netizens left comments under Dragon TV's Weibo posts about the show asking the network to investigate, but Dragon TV had not responded as of August 2020.

 The series was embroiled in a controversy after a map was seen in episode 39 that did not include Taiwan and Hainan Island as part of China.
 The map colored China blue but kept Taiwan and Hainan colorless, indicating they were not part of the country.
-According to the Ministry of Natural Resources, it also 'incorrectly' represented the India-Tibet border, the South China Sea and the Kashmir region.
+According to the Ministry of Natural Resources, it also 'incorrectly' represented the India-China border, the South China Sea and the Kashmir region.
 According to the ministry, mistakes on the map used in the teleplay include that it incorrectly delineated the boundaries of the southern areas of the Tibet autonomous region, the colors for Taiwan and Hainan islands were different from other parts of China; and the dotted line to indicate Chinese islands in the South China Sea was missing.
 The issue has since been investigated by China's Ministry of Natural Resources.
 On August 12, the production company was fined RMB 100,000 (US$14,100) by Shanghai Municipality Planning and Natural Resources Bureau.
+Yang Zi forwarded her studio's Weibo post denying the rumors and added the caption "National sovereignty, unity and territorial integrity are inviolable.
+China: not even a bit can be left behind!"